James M. Cain

 Postman and Indemnity were followed by Serenade (1937), a longer story told by a washed-up, possibly bisexual American opera singer hiding in Mexico where he hooks up with a prostitute who becomes the love of his life.
 The novel is neglected today, but it's an exhilarating ride.
 From beginning to end, the story moves in directions no reader could anticipate, yet is credible and involving.
 And surprisingly moving.
 (Nearly two decades later it was scrubbed clean of sexuality and made into a Hollywood movie starring the operatic Mario Lanza, who was a big Cain fan.)

-Mildred Pierce (1941) is Cain's first major work to be told in the third person, following the relationship of a successful restaurateur and her spoiled daughter.
+Mildred Pierce (1941) is Cain's first major work to be told in the third person.
+I follows the relationship of a successful restaurateur and her spoiled daughter.
 Cain considered it inferior, lacking the bite of his first-person narratives.
 But it's a terrific novel of social realism.
 However, when Hollywood made it into a movie starring Joan Crawford in 1945, it became a film noir murder mystery.
 It wasn't until 2011 that a made-for-TV serial did Cain's novel justice.

 The long fall